Inside: Find out if coconut sugar is good for you. Is it better for your blood sugar? It is a smarter choice than white sugar? Here are the facts!

 Yes.
 When you put coconut sugar in your coffee or when it’s used in packaged foods and recipes, it’s considered an added sugar, just like white sugar, molasses, honey, and agave nectar.

 |You might also like: The Truth About Sugar|

-One of the main selling points of coconut sugar is that it has a lower glycemic index than white sugar.
+One of the main selling points of coconut sugar is that it is better for blood sugar because it has a lower glycemic index than white sugar.
 That’s true, but it’s not as clear-cut as it sounds.

 There are claims that the GI of coconut sugar is 35, which would make it much lower-GI than regular table sugar (which has a GI of 60).
-This value of 35 appears to be based on a study of 10 subjects from the Food and Nutrition Research Institute at the Philippines.
+When I dug in to the source of this value, it appears to be based on a study of 10 subjects from the Food and Nutrition Research Institute at the Philippines.
 Ten people doesn’t sound like a lot, but it’s actually all that’s needed to determine the glycemic index value of a food.

 What’s more, the official glycemic index actually ranks coconut sugar at 54, much closer to table sugar at 60.

 So if all the hype about coconut sugar is based around its ranking on the glycemic index, that feels a little flimsy to me.

 Is coconut sugar better for you than brown sugar?

 Probably not.
 Brown sugar is simply white sugar (from sugar cane or sugar beets) with molasses added to it for flavor and color.
 Coconut sugar comes from sap from flower buds on the coconut tree.
 Neither sugar is particularly “healthy” or wholesome.
 If you have diabetes and find that coconut sugar in your coffee doesn’t raise your blood sugar as much, opt for that.
 Otherwise, use the sweetener you like best and can afford and use it in moderation.